Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Simulations

-All algorithms developed in this paper were implemented in Python.
-The RNN was implemented using Pytorch \cite{paszke2017automatic}.
-We used a Mac with a 2.6GHz Core i7 CPU and 16GB of RAM for both the method developed in this paper and for the one from \cite{liu2021recurrent}.
+We consider a pick-and-place task for a Baxter robot in Gazebo \cite{koenig2004design} simulation environment (shown in Fig. \ref{fig:baxter}).
+The algorithms were implemented in Python.
+The NNs were implemented using Pytorch \cite{paszke2017automatic}.
+We used a computer with a 3.50GHz Core i7 CPU and 16GB RAM for the simulation.